raffaelespazzoli/backstage-demo/demo-script.md

 ![My quarkus component](./media/myquarkus-component-backstage.png "My quarkus component")

-Notice that the sonarqube score should be already loaded.
+Notice that the SonarQube score should be already loaded.
 Click on one of the WebIDE links on the right:

 ![My quarkus WebIDE](./media/myquarkus-webide.png "My quarkus WebIDE")